 - The bolster is large and includes a sharp edge.
 This makes it uncomfortable and even dangerous to hold the knife for too long.

 The Heavyweight Butcher’s Knife from Global is sleek and sturdy.
-It is heavier than most butcher knives, which adds to its stability.
+This Japanese style blade is heavier than most butcher knives, which adds to its stability.
 It features a seven-inch blade and an attractive dotted pattern on the handle, which is made of the same metal as the blade.

 Unlike most knives, it doesn’t have a separate handle attached to the blade; rather, the knife is made of one long piece of stainless steel.
 The handle is hollow and filled with sand for balance.
 The dotted pattern provides a non-slip grip and the handle is molded for comfort.